Get Lost in Vermont – The Best Damn Mosquito Spray in New England

 __________

-Years ago, I ran out of gas on the old highway 89.
-It was a hot summer afternoon I was heading back from med school.
+Years ago, I ran out of gas on the old Highway 89.
+It was a hot summer afternoon, and I was heading back from med school.
 I left the car on the side of the road and hoofed it to find the nearest gas station.

 I started down a circular exit ramp.
-Now, this ramp was a perfect circle so that the bit of woods in the middle was completely surrounded by pavement.
-Not sure why but I decided my best bet was to cut through the trees and introduce myself to the local insect population.
+This ramp was a perfect circle, so the bit of woods in the middle was completely surrounded by pavement.
+Not sure why, but I decided my best bet was to cut through the trees and introduce myself to the local insect population.

-My error was apparent within three steps but I was too stubborn to just go back to the pavement.
-I continued on and it’s getting darker in the dense woodland.
-The mosquitoes are devouring me.
-After ten minutes my skin looked like bubble wrap.
+My error was apparent within three steps, but I was too stubborn to just go back to the pavement.
+I continued on, and it got darker in the dense woodland.
+The mosquitoes were devouring me.
+After ten minutes, my skin looked like bubble wrap.

-Guess I was convincing because she pulled me out of the hole with her feral girl strength.
+I guess I was convincing because she pulled me out of the hole with her feral girl strength.
 She had a campsite nearby, completely hidden by trees.
 It had all sorts of things people toss or fall off their cars.
 Gas tanks, clothes, mattresses, even a bike.
 She’s lived there her entire life, unnoticed.
-Her parents reside at an exit fifteen miles North.
+Her parents reside at an exit fifteen miles north.

-As curious as I was, the mosquitos were still feasting on me and the girl noticed this.
+As curious as I was, the mosquitoes were still feasting on me, and the girl noticed this.
 Mind you, she’s free of bites despite the surrounding environment.
-I’m thinking it’s the dirt all over her but it’s wasn’t.
+I’m thinking it’s the dirt all over her, but it wasn’t.
 She motions me to have a seat on a log outside her tent.
 She goes into the tent.
 I hear some pots and pans rattling while she’s in there searching for something.

-A minute later she comes out with an empty plastic coke bottle a quarter of the way filled with a liquid I’m pretty sure is urine.
-Then she empties the contents of rusted Altoids tin into the bottle.
+A minute later, she comes out with an empty plastic Coke bottle a quarter of the way filled with a liquid I’m pretty sure is urine.
+Then she empties the contents of a rusted Altoids tin into the bottle.
 The contents I’m pretty sure were dead flies.
-Next, she hocks a loogie into the bottle and tops it off with a powder she had in an old sandwich bag which may have been the dehydrated remains of an old sandwich.
+Next, she hocks a loogie into the bottle and tops it off with a powder she had in an old sandwich bag, which may have been the dehydrated remains of an old sandwich.

-She places the lid back on and shakes the bottle like a mad woman for nearly five minutes.
-When she’s finished the urine, flies, spit and sandwich have merged into a yellowish brown liquid.
-She hands it to me a grunt.
+She places the lid back on and shakes the bottle like a madwoman for nearly five minutes.
+When she’s finished, the urine, flies, spit, and sandwich have merged into a yellowish-brown liquid.
+She hands it to me with a grunt.

-I was, of course, wary, of the mixture but out of desperation, I gave it a go.
+I was, of course, wary of the mixture, but out of desperation, I gave it a go.
 And wouldn’t you know?
-Tt worked Works better than any product on the market and I even emptied it into a spray bottle when I got home.
+It worked.
+It worked better than any product on the market, and I even emptied it into a spray bottle when I got home.
 It lasted me the entire summer.

-To get home though, I needed gas and the girl gave me can that had just enough to get me off the highway.
+To get home, though, I needed gas, and the girl gave me a can that had just enough to get me off the highway.
 I thanked her and was on my way.

-Thirty years later I enjoy hiking and being out in the wood more than ever and I’ll spend hours with nary a bite.
-No ticks even and due to the girl’s secret formula.
+Thirty years later, I enjoy hiking and being out in the woods more than ever, and I’ll spend hours with nary a bite.
+No ticks even, and it’s all due to the girl’s secret formula.

-So now when I see items of interest on the side of the road, I stop and fill my trunk.
+So now, when I see items of interest on the side of the road, I stop and fill my trunk.
 Once I have collected enough, I pay the girl a visit.
-I say girl but she’s in her forties.
+I say girl, but she’s in her forties now.
 I trade my items and some doctorly advice for the best damn mosquito spray in New England.

 Leave a Reply